embatty/KL_2025/course_modules_2025/Metagenomics/WCS_Metagenomics_Illumina_Thailand2025.md

 3. Bin contigs into genomes (Metagenome-Assembled Genomes or MAGs).
 4. Taxonomically classify and annotate these genomes.
 5. Assess antimicrobial resistance (AMR) potential and visualize taxonomic data.
+6. Understand how to perform high-throughput analyses using a pre-made Snakemake workflow (https://github.com/aarthi31/amr-course-new).

 ### Prerequisites